Vector Dark Matter in a $U(1)_X$ extended 2HDM: Introduction

 \section{Introduction}

 The Standard Model (SM) is the most widely accepted description of the physics of electroweak and strong interactions.
 The recent discovery of the Higgs boson only strengthens its construction.
-While SM is extremely successful in explaining the particle interaction of the visible sector, it remains silent about the ``invisible" component of the universe.
-From Fritz Zwicky’s observations of galaxy clusters \cite{Zwicky:1933gu}, to Vera Rubin’s studies of galactic rotation curves \cite{Rubin:1970zza}, and the Bullet Cluster data from the Chandra X-ray Observatory~\cite{Barrena:2002dp, Clowe:2006eq}, multiple observations have confirmed the presence of a mysterious "dark" component of the universe, non-luminous and non-baryonic in nature.
-Supported by the aforementioned various hints of evidence along with gravitational lensing and anisotropies of Cosmic Microwave Background Radiation (CMBR)~\cite{Planck:2018vyg}, the dark matter (DM), supplying $26\%$ of the energy budget of the universe, is a mystery yet to be unveiled.
+Although SM is extremely successful in explaining the particle interaction of the visible sector, it remains silent about the ``invisible" component of the universe.
+From Fritz Zwicky’s observations of galaxy clusters \cite{Zwicky:1933gu}, to Vera Rubin’s studies of galactic rotation curves \cite{Rubin:1970zza}, and the Bullet Cluster data from the Chandra X-ray Observatory~\cite{Barrena:2002dp, Clowe:2006eq}, multiple observations have confirmed the presence of a mysterious ``dark" component of the universe, non-luminous and non-baryonic in nature.
+Supported by the aforementioned various hints of evidence along with gravitational lensing and anisotropies of Cosmic Microwave Background Radiation (CMBR)~\cite{Planck:2018vyg}, dark matter (DM), which supplies $26\%$ of the energy budget of the universe, is a mystery yet to be unveiled.
 One of the known facts about DM is its current number density ($\Omega_{DM} h^2$), which has been measured by {\tt WMAP} \cite{WMAP:2006bqn} and {\tt PLANCK} \cite{Planck:2018vyg} very precisely and is reported to be $\Omega_{DM} h^2=0.12 \pm 0.001$ at $68\%$ confidence level.
-Other than that, DM in terms of interaction, mass, or nature is an unsolved puzzle.
-Though evidences only reveal its gravitational nature, exploring its particle origin is still an interesting and complementary possibility.
+In other words, DM in terms of interaction, mass, or nature is an unsolved puzzle.
+Although evidence only reveals its gravitational nature, exploring its particle origin is still an interesting and complementary possibility.
 From the analogy of the visible universe, if DM is considered an elementary particle, it should be connected to the SM by some interaction, most likely a weak interaction.
-Interestingly, weakly interacting particles of electroweak mass scale can be in thermal equilibrium with the SM particle bath in the early universe and can freeze out from the bath with a residual number density which matches the observed DM density of the universe.
+Interestingly, weakly interacting particles of an electroweak mass scale can be in thermal equilibrium with the SM particle bath in the early universe and can freeze out from the bath with a residual number density that matches the observed DM density of the universe.
 This is often referred to as the WIMP miracle \cite{Kolb:1990vq} in the literature.
 Due to its detection prospects, WIMP is the most economical dark matter candidate to date.
-Multiple direct detection (DD) experiments like {\tt LUX-ZEPLIN} (LZ) \cite{LZ:2019sgr,LZ:2022lsv},(the most stringent limit till now), {\tt PANDAX} \cite{PandaX-II:2016vec,PandaX-II:2017hlx}, and {\tt XENONnT} \cite{XENON:2018voc,XENON:2023cxc} have explored and excluded wide ranges of parameter spaces.
-Futuristic experiments like the {\tt DARWIN} \cite{DARWIN:2016hyl} intend to probe further parameter spaces in the coming years.
+Multiple direct detection (DD) experiments like {\tt LUX-ZEPLIN} (LZ) \cite{LZ:2019sgr,LZ:2022lsv,LZ:2024zvo},(the most stringent limit till now), {\tt PANDAX} \cite{PandaX-II:2016vec,PandaX-II:2017hlx}, and {\tt XENONnT} \cite{XENON:2018voc,XENON:2023cxc} have explored and excluded wide ranges of parameter spaces.
+Futuristic experiments such as the {\tt DARWIN} \cite{DARWIN:2016hyl} intend to probe further parameter spaces in the coming years.
 Current direct search experiments have stringently constrained WIMP DM scenarios, particularly scalar and fermionic DM, which have been extensively looked into in various beyond Standard Model (BSM) theories.
-However, vector DM candidates are relatively less explored.
-Vector DM has been studied mainly in the context of extensions of SM via the Higgs portal with extra scalars~\cite{Farzan:2012hh,Lebedev:2011iq,YaserAyazi:2024hpj,Khan:2025keb}, including $SU(2)_N$ extensions~\cite{Barman:2017yzr,Biswas:2018sib,Covi:2025erx}, vector-like fermion portals~\cite{Belyaev:2022shr}, and Type II seesaw~\cite{Das:2024tfe}.
+However, vector DM candidates have been relatively less explored.
+Vector DM has been studied mainly in the context of SM extensions via the Higgs portal with extra scalars~\cite{Hambye:2008bq, Hambye:2009fg, Arina:2009uq, Lebedev:2011iq,Abe:2012hb, Farzan:2012hh,Choi:2013eua,Bernal:2015ova,Bhattacharya:2021rwh, YaserAyazi:2024hpj,Yamashita:2024krp,Khan:2025keb}, including $SU(2)_N$ extensions~\cite{Barman:2017yzr,Biswas:2018sib,Tran:2023lzv,Covi:2025erx}, vector-like fermion portals~\cite{Belyaev:2022shr}, and Type II seesaw~\cite{Das:2024tfe}.